Discussion in 'Alternate History Discussion: After 1900' started by Napoleon IV, Nov 1, 2015.

 "An aide came into the door, and told me to come outside, but was vague.
 I walked out, and too my shock, I saw a mob of people gathering outside the embassy.
 The Red Sea Brigade who were posted near the gates become scared.
 We had received a bomb threat from the Black Front, so we thought this mob was fascist.
 But then I saw the woman leading the mob, waving a flag with the Magen David on it.
 Then my aid told me they were asking to go to Israel.
 And I wept, when I knew what that meant."

 By the end of the week, over a hundred more people would gather at the embassy, asking to go to Israel.
 By the end of the month, over 1,000 people would appear.
 By the end of the year, it would be revealed that over 8,000 Jews were still leaving in Moscow.
-Throughout the Soviet Union, there were 25,000 people.
+Throughout the Soviet Union, there were 25,000 Jews who had avoided deportation.

 There were countless ways Soviet Jews had managed to avoid deportation.
 Many had long thought of themselves as Russian, and began identifying themselves as Russian, and thus avoided labeling themselves so on their identity cards.